 Project Ideas for Using Craft Wire

 - Jewelry making is one of the most popular uses for craft wire — and unlike some other types of jewelry making, it’s pretty easy to do wire jewelry making at home.
-I have bunches of different wire crochet jewelry project ideas posted; see this page for a list.
+I have bunches of different wire crochet jewelry project ideas posted.

 - You can make napkin rings out of craft wire.
 You have the choice to use the wire all by itself, or alternatively, you could also pair the wire with beads to make beaded napkin rings.
 Check out my page of DIY napkin rings to find a bunch of different possibilities.